Wild Onion Poisonous Look-Alikes [What You Need to Know]

 How to Identify The Wild Onion Poisonous Look-Alikes?

-There are a few things to lookout for.
+Identifying this plant is an essential wilderness skill.
+There are a few things to look out for.
 Here are a few of them:

-• They have flowers coming up though the stem, not just the top
+- They have flowers coming up through the stem, not just the top

 If you notice three or four of these characteristics, I’d stay away from the plant.
-Where there are death camas, there are typically wild onions and other wild edible plants
+Where there are death camas, there are typically wild onions and other wild edible plants.
+I recommend using your eyes to help distinguish one from the other.
+It is much easier and safer then trying them out!

 So, what are some of the aspects of wild onions that make them unique?